No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 It circulates within a space that is structured, closed, and composable.
 We are no longer chasing meaning.
 We are building it from its space.

 Note:
-In this version, the term fiber is used informally to describe the structural cohesion of morphic chains under a shared Z-frame.The current framework is not yet a strict fibered topos in the categorical sense.
-Formal connection to fibered topos is an intended direction for future versions.This document lays the foundation toward that goal.
+While we refer to “fibers” to describe morphic coherence over a shared Z-frame, this current formulation is not yet a strict fibered topos in the categorical sense.
+Rather, this document serves as the semantic scaffolding toward that formalization.

 <div style="page-break-after: always;"></div>